Staff

 Post

-May 16, 2016 - Since January 1, 2016, about 330 (or about 15 percent of all) “convenience zone” (CZ) recycling centers—those generally located within a half mile of supermarkets—have closed.
-CZ recycling centers are an important part of the state’s Beverage Container Recycling Program (BCRP).
+April 10, 2017 - Since January 1, 2016, over 300 “convenience zone” (CZ) recycling centers—those generally located within a half mile of supermarkets—have closed.
+CZ recycling centers are an important part of California’s Beverage Container Recycling Program (BCRP).
 They provide a convenient location for consumers to recycle beverage containers and have their deposit—the California Redemption Value, or “CRV”—repaid.
-The closure of so many CZ recycling centers is problematic because it reduces consumers’ ability to easily redeem their containers.
-This post examines the causes of these closures.
-It also provides some options that the Legislature could consider to help prevent additional closures, including statutory changes to recycler payments from the state and elimination of some recycler requirements.
+This post examines the closures by reviewing programs in other states and identifying options to improve convenient recycling options in California.